Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 1. Use a create object trigger with the hidden unit's object ID
 2. Use the Advanced Genie Editor (A.G.E.) to unhide hidden units in the editor to allow for manual placement.

-If you do not know how to do either of those, you can refer to the `Triggers` => `Effects` section of this guide for the first option, and/or refer to the `Useful Tools` => `Unhide Editor Units` section of this guide
+If you do not know how to do either of those, you can refer to the [Effects]("Jump to: Custom Scenarios > Triggers > Effects NON EXISTENT") section of this guide for the first option, and/or refer to the [Unhide Editor Units]("Jump to: Unhide Editor Units NON EXISTENT") section of this guide

 ### 7.2.
 Deleting Units
 Units that are already placed on the map can be deleted from the map by the following ways:

 1. The first and the most obvious option is to use the `Delete` option in this tab.
 This allows us to delete units one by one from the map.
 2. The first option can be tedious if you need to delete a large amount of units, thus the second option is to use the `Erase Units` option in the `Erase` menu under the `Terrain` tab.
-Refer to topic 3.5 of this section on more information about how to use the `Erase` option.
+Refer to [3.5.
+Erase](./#35-erase "Jump to: 3.5.
+Erase") about how to use the `Erase` option.

-### 7.3 Moving Units
+### 7.3.
+Moving Units
 Units already placed on the map can be moved around on the map by using the `Move` option in this tab.

-### 7.4 Rotating Units
+### 7.4.
+Rotating Units
 Units already placed on the map can be rotated by using the `Rotate` option in this tab.
 After the `Rotate` option is selected, clicking a unit will rotate it clockwise, and right clicking it will rotate it counter clockwise.

-### 7.5 Selecting Units
+### 7.5.
+Selecting Units
 When selecting a unit, its statistics like HP, Attack, Armour and units garrisoned inside it are shown.
 Units inside other units can be deleted using the garrison delete.

-### 7.6 Converting Units
+### 7.6.
+Converting Units
 This option allows you to convert existing units **from** one or more players **to** another player.

 When enabled, 9 new options (to the right) appear in the menu for selecting which players' units you want to convert **from**.
 The currently selected player (on the left) is the player the units will be converted **to**.
 After picking a `Brush Size` when you click on an area, all of the units belonging to the players being converted **from** will be converted **to** the selected player.